aldro61/kover/doc_example.md

 For this example, the obtained model is:

 ```
-Absence(CCCAGCGCCGACAGTCGGCGCTTGTGGGTCA) [Importance: 0.97]
+Absence(GCGCCGACAGTCGGCGCTTGTGGGTCAACCC) [Importance: 0.93, 6 equivalent rules]
 OR
-Absence(CGCAACAAGTCAGCGTCCCTGAGGGGGGGCA) [Importance: 0.36]
+Absence(ACCAGAACAACCCGCTGTCGGGGTTGACCCA) [Importance: 0.09, 1 equivalent rules]
 ```

-meaning that if any of these sequences is not present in the genome, then the isolate can be considered resistant to Rifampicin.
+The model indicates that, if any of these sequences is not present in the genome, then the isolate is resistant to rifampicin.
 Notice the simplicity and interpretability of the obtained model.

 The testing set metrics for this model are:

 ```
-Error Rate: 0.04255
+Error Rate: 0.0
-Sensitivity: 0.95652
+Sensitivity: 1.0
-Specificity: 0.95833
+Specificity: 1.0
-Precision: 0.95652
+Precision: 1.0
-Recall: 0.95652
+Recall: 1.0
-F1 Score: 0.95652
+F1 Score: 1.0
-True Positives: 22.0
+True Positives: 15.0
-True Negatives: 23.0
+True Negatives: 32.0
-False Positives: 1.0
+False Positives: 0.0
-False Negatives: 1.0
+False Negatives: 0.0
 ```

+*Note: The randomness used to split the dataset can vary based on the computer and operating system.
+This could explain why this example gives slightly different results on your computer.
+The number of rules in the model, the k-mer sequences and the accuracy could be slightly different.

 ## Subsequent analysis of the model

-You could use [Nucleotide Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) to identify the genomic regions corresponding the sequences targeted by the obtained model.
+You can use [Nucleotide BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) to identify the genomic loci corresponding to the sequences targeted by the model.
-In this case, the sequence [CCCAGCGCCGACAGTCGGCGCTTGTGGGTCA](https://www.ncbi.nlm.nih.gov/nucleotide/746590776?from=80&to=110) corresponds to the *rpoB* gene, which encodes the RNA polymerase beta subunit.
-This k-mer falls exactly in the Rifampicin resistance determining region of the gene.
-Moreover, the fact that the selected rule is an absence rule suggests that there are many variant sequences at this position that confer resistance to Rifampicin.
-An absence rule can concisely regroup many presence rules.
+For example, the sequence [GCGCCGACAGTCGGCGCTTGTGGGTCAACCC](https://www.ncbi.nlm.nih.gov/nucleotide/746590776?from=76&to=106) maps to the *rpoB* gene, which encodes the RNA polymerase beta subunit.
+Interestingly, this k-mer is in the rifampicin resistance determining region of the gene.
+Moreover, the rules in the model capture the absence of the wild-type sequence, indicating that many variants are present at this locus.
+To maximize the conciseness of the model, a single absence rule is used instead of a presence rule for each variant.

 ## Predicting with the obtained model